marcus-crane/utf9k/src/content/projects/towing.md

 ---
-title: "Vehicles towed in Auckland, New Zealand"
+title: Vehicles towed in Auckland, New Zealand
-category: "projects"
+category: projects
-slug: "towing"
+slug: towing
 ongoing: false
-description: "Three years of towing data being simulated all at once"
+description: Three years of towing data being simulated all at once
 tags:
-  - "maps"
+  - maps
-  - "nz"
+  - nz
-  - "projects"
+  - projects
-  - "traffic"
+  - traffic
-  - "visualisation"
+  - visualisation
+publish: true
+output: src/content/projects
 ---

 ![A screenshot of the towing.utf9k.net website.
 A map of the city of Auckland, New Zealand is visible with lots of little orange streaks visible on the map.
 Each streak represents a vehicle that was towed over a 3 year period.
 Each streak is in motion, heading to where they were towed to.](https://cdn.utf9k.net/projects/towing/website.png)